OWASP/wstg/document/4-Web_Application_Security_Testing/05-Authorization_Testing/05-Testing_for_OAuth_Weaknesses.md

 ### Overview

-OAuth has five different entities that are part of an OAuth exchange.
+OAuth has five different roles that are part of an OAuth exchange.

 - Ressource Owner, the entity who grants access to a ressource
 - User Agent, browser, native app